-Discussing and endorsing your Company's strategy
+Discussing and endorsing the Company's strategy

 Professional Conduct Ethics and Integrity.

 Understanding of Duties Roles and Function as Independent Director.

 Your Directors have expressed their satisfaction to the evaluation process.

-The Audit Committee consists of all Independent Directors with Shri Sudhin Choksey asthe Chairman of the Committee.
+The Audit Committee consists of all Independent Directors with Shri Sudhir Mankad asthe Chairman of the Committee.
 The other members of the Audit Committee are Shri SandeshKumar Anand Shri Sanjay Asher and Shri Dileep Choksi.
 The terms of reference of the AuditCommittee details of meetings held during the year and attendance of Members are set outin the Report on Corporate Governance which forms part of this Report.

-STATUTORY AUDITOR'S REPORT
+STATUTORY AUDITORS' REPORT

 REPORTING OF FRAUD BY AUDITORS

 The Secretarial Audit Report of M/s.
 KANJ & Co.
 LLP Company Secretaries Pune forthe year ended March 31 2020 in Form MR-3 is annexed as Annexure - A which formspart of this Report.

-(B) Secretarial Auditors
+(B) Secretarial Auditors:

-Pursuant to the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Secretarial Auditfor the year ended March 31 2019 was carried out by the Secretarial Auditors M/s.
+Pursuant to the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Secretarial Auditfor the year ended March 31 2020 was carried out by the Secretarial Auditors M/s.
 KANJ& Co.
 LLP Company Secretaries Pune.
 The Board of Directors of your Company hasappointed M/s.
 KANJ & Co.
-LLP Company Secretaries Pune to carry out SecretarialAudit of your Company for FY 2019-20.
+LLP Company Secretaries Pune to carry out SecretarialAudit of your Company for FY 2020-21.

 (C) Cost Auditors:

-The Board of Directors of your Company has appointed M/s.
+The Board of Directors on the recommendation of the Audit Committee appointed M/s.
 B.M.
-Sharma & Co.
-CostAccountants to conduct audit of your Company's cost recordsfor FY 2020-21 at a remuneration of Rs.
-750000/- (Rupees Seven Lakhs FiftyThousand only) plus applicable taxtravelling and other out of pocket expenses in connection with the said Audit.
-As requiredunder the provisions of Companies Act 2013 the remuneration of Cost Auditors as approvedby the Board of Directors is subject to ratification by the shareholders at the ensuing Annual GeneralMeeting.
+Sharma & Company Cost Accountants to conduct audit of your Company's cost recordsfor FY 2020-21 at a remuneration of Rs.
+750000/- (Rupees Seven Lakhs FiftyThousand only) plus applicable taxes and out of pocket expenses.
+As required under theprovisions of the Act the remuneration of Cost Auditors as approved by the Board ofDirectors is ratification subject to by the shareholders at the ensuing Annual GeneralMeeting.
 Aratification Resolution for the of remuneration of Cost Auditors for FY 2020-21is provided in the Notice.
 Your Directors recommend the same for approval by the Members.

 The Cost Audit Report will be filed within the prescribed period of 180 days from theclose of the Financial Year.

-(D) Internal Auditors
+(D) Internal Auditors:

 During FY 2019-20 your Company has not accepted or renewed any Fixed Deposits.
-As onMarch 31 2020 thirty five (35) warrants aggregating to ` 743507 issued by your Company tothe respective deposit holders towards compulsory repayment of deposits andinterest thereon in accordance with the provisions of Section 74 of the Companies Act 2013remained uncleared.
-There has been no default in repayment of deposits or interest thereon duringthe year and there are no deposits outstanding as on March 31 2019.
+As onMarch 31 2020 thirty five (35) warrants aggregating to Rs.
+723507 issued by yourCompany to the respective deposit holders towards compulsory repayment of deposits andinterest thereon in accordance with the provisions of Section 74 of the Act remaineduncleared.
+There has been no default in repayment of deposits or interest thereon duringthe year and there are no deposits outstanding as on March 31 2020.

 As per provisions of Section 177 (9) of the Act read with Regulation 22(1) of theListing Regulations your Company has adopted a Whistle Blower Policy to provide a formalvigil mechanism to the Directors and employees to report their concerns about unethicalbehaviour including actual or suspected leak of unpublished price sensitive informationactual or suspected fraud or violation of your Company's Code of Conduct or ethics policy.The Policy provides for adequate safeguards against victimisation of employees who availof the mechanism and also provides for direct access to the Chairman of the AuditCommittee in certain cases.
 It is affirmed that no personnel of your Company has beendenied access to the Audit Committee.
 The Whistle Blower Policy is available on the yourCompany's website at https://www.godeepak.com/wp-content/themes/twentysixteen/companyfiles/corporate_governance_report/ Whistle_Blower_Policy.pdf

 RELATED PARTY TRANSACTIONS